-- That you provide explanation of why the particular moment you have selected is a moment of "TEAM" - it is best to choose a moment that is no more than one or two aspects of "TEAM", at most, otherwise you might not be providing enough detail.
+- That you provide an explanation of why the particular moment you have selected is a moment of "TEAM" - it is best to choose a moment that is no more than one or two aspects of "TEAM", at most, otherwise you might not be providing enough detail.

-- That you can focus on the moment - although you might also refer to what happens just before and what happens just after, as this might also influence the audience's experience
+- That you can focus on the moment - although you might also refer to what happens just before and what happens just after, as this might also influence the audience's experience.

 - That you offer an explanation of how you will use production elements to turn the moment of "TEAM" in text into an experience and how this affects the audience (an effect of tension/emotion/atmosphere and /or meaning) when it is staged.
 You might also want to use visuals if these will help your explanations.